📲 ⏪ We've just launched Rollbacks by Runway! Learn more 📈

 Metadata, release notes & screenshots: App Store and Google Play presence

-With every release, both the Apple App Store and the Google Play store allow teams to share release notes, update their app screenshots, and modify various other aspects of store presence (e.g. description and search keywords).
+With every release, both the Apple App Store and the Google Play store allow teams to share release notes, update their app screenshots and videos, and modify various other aspects of their store presence (e.g. description and search keywords).
 Choices here can affect your app’s visibility in search results and its appeal to prospective new users.

-With more and more users opting into automatic app updates, some teams feel that it’s not worth spending much time or effort on release notes and screenshots.
-For example, Facebook has controversially chosen not to write descriptive release notes.
-Others maintain that more involved release notes and screenshots are an extension of the app’s branding and can offer an additional channel through which to connect with and excite users.
+With more and more users opting into automatic app updates, you may feel that it’s not worth spending much time or effort on release notes and screenshots.
+For example, some time ago Facebook controversially chose not to write descriptive release notes.
+Others maintain that more involved release notes and screenshots are an extension of the app’s branding and can offer an additional channel through which to connect with and excite users, showing you have such depth of commitment to your product that you engaging with users even at a level where they might most often expect to encounter something empty and mundane.

 Approvals